 For them to have trust and respect for you, and you for them, it takes time to prove ourselves over and over in the business world.
 In any case, if you’re trying to build relationships for the right reasons in your business, you will learn that consistency is the only tool you will need to accomplish this aspect.

-Lend a helping hand which has nothing to do with your business success.
+Lend a helping hand that has nothing to do with your business success.
 What happens when someone develops trust in you?
 More than likely, you have proven yourself trustworthy over and over again.
 To establish this, you must be willing to help someone else build their business.

 This also falls into the Reciprocity Theory developed by Robert Cialdini, where he shares how doing favors for others will, in turn, create favors for your business because the person feels compelled to return the favor to you.